vineethkumarv/sv-wiki/Interface.md

 `output to_Dut;`
 `endclocking`

+The below figure shows that timing regions of Interface in  systemVerilog.

+![image](https://user-images.githubusercontent.com/110484152/188817365-8bd23adb-d71c-4050-81db-29ab1416b69a.png)

+                                              Fig 3: Timing Regions of Interface in systemVerilog

 **Timing Regions**

 * Race conditions are caused by mixing design and testbench events during the same time slot.
-* System verilog introduces division of time slots.
+* To avoid this race condition, System verilog introduces division of time slots.

+The above diagram shows that how the testbench and DUT avoid race condition by using clocking blocks in Interfaces.

 1. Active Region: Simulation of design code in modules.
 2. Observed Region: Assertions evaluated their design executes.
 3. Reactive Region: Execution of testbench.
-4. Postpone Region: Sampling signals after all design activity.
+4. Postpone Region: Sampling signals after all design activity for the next clock cycle.

-The below figure shows that timing regions of Interface in  systemVerilog.

-![image](https://user-images.githubusercontent.com/110484152/188817365-8bd23adb-d71c-4050-81db-29ab1416b69a.png)

-                                              Fig 3: Timing Regions of Interface in systemVerilog

 Note: You can refer the SystemVerilog scheduling schemantic for your reference (wiki) to know more about the execution regions.

 **Example**